rads2995/HOPE/README.md

 Numerical simulation of dynamical systems.

-Various parameters can be changed in the include/constants.h header file
+Various parameters can be changed in the include/constants.h header file.

 ### Libraries
 - Boost (odeint)